From: William Gibbons Jr

 I did actually revamp my opening

-Images and links are all in the middle of the page.
+So, images and links are all in the middle of the page in the less

 Less Text Home Page Option